Embrace the gatekeepers

 WOJCICKI: I think the trust element is one of the biggest.
 In part because we are a company that works with really sensitive information.
 I have your genetic blueprint and I ask you lots of questions about you.
 Then I want to do research.
 I want to make discoveries on depression and allergies and asthma and fun characteristics.

 But we have a lot of really sensitive information on customers and we have to prove that we’re responsible every day and that we’re making good decisions and our customers trust us on this.
-So because we have this research mission, the only way we will ever understand the human genome – and the only way that we will all collectively benefit from the human genome – is if we trust.
+Because we have this research mission, the only way we will ever understand the human genome – and the only way that we will all collectively benefit from the human genome – is if we trust.

 HOFFMAN: Trust won, the floodgates are open for wave after wave of new possibilities.